Media Fact Sheet

 - Wi-Fi throughout

-Guests enjoy a three-course gourmet breakfast served each morning in the dining room, which overlooks and opens out onto the picturesque 50-foot waterfall.
-A selection of fresh fruit, season treats, and evening wine and hors d’oeuvres are also included in the night rate.
+Guests enjoy a three-course gourmet breakfast served each morning in the dining room or private patio.
+A selection of fresh fruit, seasonal treats, and evening wine and hors d’oeuvres are also included in the nightly rate.
 The Willows is also within walking distance to a wide range of casual to elegant restaurants.

 Le Vallauris, the critically-acclaimed French restaurant located across from The Willows, provides guests with room service from 11:30am-@2:30pm for lunch and 5-10:30pm for dinner.